mozilla/fx-private-relay/docs/translations.md

 [mozilla-l10n/fx-private-relay-i10n][].
 To add new strings for translation, open a pull request against that repository.

-The `privaterelay/locales` checkout is an `https` checkout by default, requiring a GitHub password when pushing the branch.
-To switch to an `ssh` checkout and use your SSH
+The `privaterelay/locales` checkout is an `https` checkout by default.
+You will need to authenticate with a GitHub password when pushing the branch.
+To switch to an `ssh` checkout and authenticate with your SSH key:
-key:

 ```sh
 cd privaterelay/locales